 We see Mary fixing the place up and hanging a pretty toile wallpaper…

 …but then we never see that paper again, do we?

 Zuzu loves flowers, and her bedroom shows it!
-Her headboard, nightstand, dresser, and the crib next to her all have flowers on them.
+Her headboard, nightstand, dresser, and the crib all have flowers.

 I love this scene, when she refuses to take a nap because she wants to look at the flower she brought home from school.
 When a few petals falls off, she tells her dad to “paste them back on.”

 We only get a glimpse of the kitchen:

 It’s a Wonderful Life began as a short story called “The Greatest Gift,” written by Philip Van Doren Stern.
 Unable to find a publisher for his story, he made 200 copies and sent them out to family and friends in his Christmas cards in 1943.

 Word of the short story spread and RKO Studios bought it for $10,000, intending to turn it into a movie with Cary Grant as the suicidal man who learns how precious his life really is.

 Several unsuccessful scripts later, Grant moved on and filmed another holiday favorite, The Bishop’s Wife, instead.

 But then Frank Capra read the story and felt it had the potential to “encapsulate everything I was trying to say in all of my films,” as he said in an interview.
 “That every man is born to do something.”